Homeoblock™ & DNA Appliance®

 The Homeoblock appliance works by sending cyclical intermittent light force to the periodontal ligament around the tooth roots and to the bone.
 This provides the necessary stimulation to the underlying bone to generate new bone growth and initiate bone positional changes.
 Additionally, it exercises the muscles under your tongue responsible for keeping the airway open.
 Over time, this appliance has been shown to:

 • Change the size and shape of the maxilla and mandible.
+This is done because the block helps move the cranial bones which moves the palate.

 • Improve facial symmetry.